 Catherine O’Connor, MA (Ed), FIITD, Education Consultant, Trinity College Dublin, specialises in student recruitment and has over twenty years’ experience in education encompassing design and delivery of programmes at diploma, degree and master’s level at both Trinity College Dublin and Dublin City University.

-Following a career in financial services, the study of drama led her to a Training and Development career where she worked in the community motivating the long term unemployed to return to study and work.
+Following a career in financial services, the study of drama led her to a Training and Development career where she worked in the community motivating the long term unemployed preparing them to return to study and work.
 Catherine has also researched and published within the areas of education and technology enhanced learning.

 Information talks are available nationwide for parent and student groups nationwide.
 These talks are unique as they are delivered from the third level perspective looking at life before and and after the CAO.
-They challenge both students and parents to focus on making wise course and college choices, the changes that going to third level bring and how best to deal with these changes in a fast paced and demanding world.
+They challenge both students and parents to focus on making informed course and college choices, the changes that going to third level bring and how best to deal with these changes in a fast paced and demanding world.

 Individual consultations Catherine works with first year college students who are having difficulty settling into college life.
 During these consultations she shares tools and techniques to deal with the challenges faced and prepare for what lies ahead.

 She also works with parents who are seeking help in sorting out problems arising during this period.